How US-EU Aerospace Rivals United To Preserve Tariff-Free Aircraft Trade

 Culp told Reuters in April he had advocated re-establishing the tariff-free regime for the aerospace industry during a meeting with Trump at the White House.

-He said the position was "understood" by the administration, stressing that the zero-duty regime had helped the U.S. aerospace industry reach a $75 billion annual trade surplus.
+He said the position was“understood” by the administration, stressing that the zero-duty regime had helped the US aerospace industry reach a $75bn annual trade surplus.

 In May, Trump reached a trade accord with Britain that tested the ground by restoring duty-free trading in jet engines.